MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 > - Expose the application to the public internet via Azure Application Gateway.
 > - Validate the successful configuration.

-If you prefer a fully automated solution that does all of these steps on your behalf on GNU/Linux VMs, directly from the Azure portal, see [Quickstart: Deploy a JBoss EAP cluster on Red Hat Linux VMs using the Azure portal](/azure/developer/java/ee/jboss-eap-cluster-azure-vms).
+If you prefer a fully automated solution that does all of these steps on your behalf on GNU/Linux VMs, directly from the Azure portal, see [Quickstart: Deploy a JBoss EAP cluster on Azure Virtual Machines (VMs)](/azure/developer/java/ee/jboss-eap-cluster-azure-vms).

 If you're interested in providing feedback or working closely on your migration scenarios with the engineering team developing JBoss EAP on Azure solutions, fill out this short [survey on JBoss EAP migration](https://aka.ms/jboss-on-azure-survey) and include your contact information.
 The team of program managers, architects, and engineers will promptly get in touch with you to initiate close collaboration.